z-aqib/machine-learning-algorithms/challenger2/dailycases.md

 score: 12580644.37388

 ### Analyzing
-okay nice, decreased. we dont need to do mroe on estimators as we have reached breakeven. lets do some other grid as well
+okay nice, improved. we dont need to do mroe on estimators as we have reached breakeven. lets do some other grid as well

-// need to fix knn-regressor code

 # DAY 3: Wednesday 27th November 2024